Carms-dev/gegi-law-gatsby-netlify/content/pages/start.md

           Rights Legal Support Centre.
       - option: No
         response: Everyone who is 18 years of age or older is presumed to have legal capacity.
-In case, you are curious, here is a great [article](http://hrlsc.on.ca/en/node/381) written by Human Rights
+In case you are curious, here is a great [article](http://hrlsc.on.ca/en/node/381) written by Human Rights
           Legal Support Centre.
     description: ""